Common Mortgage Overlays On FHA, VA, Conventional Loans

 - Most lenders will set a cap on debt to income ratio when the VA does not have a maximum debt to income ratio requirement

-- There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify on VA Loans
+- There is no waiting period after the Chapter 13 Bankruptcy discharged date to qualify for VA loans

-Gustan Cho Associates Mortgage Group has zero overlays on VA Loans.
+Gustan Cho Associates Mortgage Group has zero overlays on VA loans on FHA, VA, USDA, Conventional loans.

 Common Mortgage Overlays On USDA Loans

 USDA Loans offer 100% financing.
-Minimum credit score per USDA Guidelines to qualify for USDA Loans is 580 FICO.
+The minimum credit score per USDA Guidelines to qualify for USDA loans is 580 FICO.
 However, most lenders will have overlays on credit scores.
 Lenders with overlays will require 620 to 640 credit scores as part of their mortgage overlays.

 Common Mortgage Overlays On Conventional Loans